x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/storage-configuration.md

 A network-attached storage (NAS) unit is a self-contained computer connected to a network, with the sole purpose of supplying file-based data storage services to other devices on the network.
 The operating system and other software on the NAS unit provide the functionality of data storage, file systems, and access to files, and the management of these functions (for example, file storage).

-All storage used by Exchange for storage of Exchange data must be block-level storage because Exchange 2016 doesn't support the use of NAS volumes, other than in the SMB 3.0 scenario outlined in the topic [Exchange 2016 virtualization](../../plan-and-deploy/virtualization.md).
+All storage used by Exchange for storage of Exchange data must be block-level storage because Exchange 2016 doesn't support the use of NAS volumes, other than in the SMB 3.0 scenario outlined in the topic [Exchange Server virtualization](../../plan-and-deploy/virtualization.md).
 Also, in a virtualized environment, NAS storage that's presented to the guest as block-level storage via the hypervisor isn't supported.

 Using storage tiers is not recommended, as it could adversely affect system performance.
 For this reason, do not allow the storage controller to automatically move the most accessed files to "faster" storage.